 The Extension Maximum Transmit Power field shall be included in the Transmit Power Envelope element by an AP only if one of the following conditions is met:

-the AP is operating in the 6 GHz band, the AP is announcing a BSS operating channel width that is different from the EHT BSS operating channel width (see 35.16.1 Basic EHT BSS operation), the Maximum Transmit Power Interpretation subfield is 0 or 2 and the EHT BSS operating channel width is 320 MHz.
+the AP is operating in the 6 GHz band, the AP is announcing a BSS operating channel width to EHT non-AP STAs in EHT Operation element that is different from the BSS operating channel width that it announces to non-EHT non-AP STAs (see 35.15.1 Basic EHT BSS operation), the Maximum Transmit Power Interpretation subfield is 0 or 2 and the EHT BSS operating channel width is 320 MHz.

-the AP is operating in the 5GHz or 6 GHz band, the AP is announcing a BSS operating channel width that is different from the EHT BSS operating channel width (see 35.16.1 Basic EHT BSS operation) and the Maximum Transmit Power Interpretation subfield is 1 or 3 and the value of N determined from the Maximum Transmit Power Count subfield is greater than 0.
+the AP is operating in the 5GHz or 6 GHz band, the AP is announcing a BSS operating channel width to EHT non-AP STAs in EHT Operation element that is different from the BSS operating channel width that it announces to non-EHT non-AP STAs (see 35.15.1 Basic EHT BSS operation) and the Maximum Transmit Power Interpretation subfield is 1 or 3 and the value of N determined from the Maximum Transmit Power Count subfield is greater than 0.

 If the Extension Maximum Transmit Power field is included and if the Maximum Transmit Power Interpretation subfield is 1 or 3, then: